giangarof/express_api/readme.md

 # To do
-    update post
-        admin and owner can perform action
+    improve error handling | middleware
     reviews
-        delete
+        delete      admin and review owner
-        update
+        update      admin and review owner
-        like
+        like        just the owner

 maybe done the backend?